ddeleon267/ddeleon267.github.io/_posts/2017-12-20-my_sinatra_app_part_ii_routine_addict.markdown

 **READ**
 *get ‘/routines’ and get ‘/routine/:id’*

-These actions render the views for all of a user’s routines or one particular routine, respectively.
+These actions render the views for all of a user’s routines or for one particular routine, respectively.

 **UPDATE**
 *get ‘/routines/:id/edit' and patch ‘/routines/:id'*